 When using CPA, remember that while you can’t make your bids according to cost per acquisition, you can track the cost of your conversions.

 CPM (cost-per-thousand viewable impressions) bidding is the only bid type that doesn’t run on the search network, and it is best choice if you focus on impressions rather than clicks.
 The main metrics to focus on while pursuing a CPM strategy are reach and frequency because the advertiser is more interested in awareness than just generating traffic to the site.

 It’s crucial to always remember the difference between looking at impressions and views.
 Impressions refer to those ads that may be at the bottom of a page but don’t have to be viewed to be counted.
-When counting by views, the number of people who see the ad does matter.
-This bidding option is also beneficial for those advertiser whose main goal is to get the company’s name and logo out there to create a larger brand and create more awareness.
+When counting by views, the number of people who see the ad matters.
+This bidding option is also beneficial for advertisers whose main goal is to get the company’s name and logo out there to create a larger brand and create more awareness.

 Most direct response campaigns start with CPC bidding and then switch to CPA bidding as soon as they have enough conversions.
 This applies both to search and display network campaigns.
 There are very few advertisers using CPM bidding because you can generate reach and frequency while generating a good amount of clicks using CPC or CPA bidding.

 Ultimately, choose your Google AdWords bidding strategy according to what you want to get out of each of your campaigns and how you would like to manage it.
 Yael Consulting can help you make the right decisions for your campaign.
 Partner with an AdWords expert who can get the job done.